Italian Renaissance: Science and technology

 During the Renaissance, great advances occurred in geography, astronomy, chemistry, physics, mathematics, manufacturing, anatomy and engineering.
 The collection of ancient scientific texts began in earnest at the start of the 15th century and continued up to the Fall of Constantinople in 1453, and the invention of printing democratized learning and allowed a faster propagation of new ideas.
-Although humanists often favored human-centered subjects like politics and history over study of natural philosophy or applied mathematics, many others went beyond these interests and had a positive influence on mathematics and science by rediscovering lost or obscure texts and by emphasizing the study of original languages and the correct reading of texts.
+Although humanists often favoured human-centered subjects like politics and history over study of natural philosophy or applied mathematics, many others went beyond these interests and had a positive influence on mathematics and science by rediscovering lost or obscure texts and by emphasizing the study of original languages and the correct reading of texts.

-Italian universities such as Padua, Bologna and Pisa were scientific centres of renown and with many northern European students, the science of the Renaissance spread to Northern Europe and flourished there as well.
-Figures such as Copernicus, Francis Bacon, Descartes, and Galileo made contributions to scientific thought and experimentation, paving the way for the scientific revolution that later flourished in Northern Europe.
+Italian universities such as Padua, Bologna and Pisa were scientific centers of renown and with many northern European students, the science of the Renaissance spread to Northern Europe and flourished there as well.
+Copernicus was a student in Bologna from 1496 to 1501 and in Padua from 1501 to 1503.
 Bodies were also stolen from gallows and examined by many like Andreas Vesalius, a professor of anatomy.
 This allowed him to create more accurate skeleton models by making more than 200 corrections to the works of Galen who dissected animals.

 Mathematics

 Major developments in mathematics include the spread of algebra throughout Europe, especially Italy.
 Luca Pacioli published a book on mathematics at the end of the fifteenth century, in which he first published positive and negative signs.
 Basic mathematical symbols were introduced by Simon Stevin in the 16th and early 17th centuries.
 Symbolic algebra was established by the French mathematician François Viete in the 16th century.
 He published "Introduction to Analytical Methods" in 1591, systematically sorting out algebra, and for the first time consciously using letters to represent unknown and known numbers.
-In his other book "On the Recognition and Correction of Equations," Viete improved the solution of the third degree and fourth-degree equations, and also established the relationship between the roots and coefficients of quadratic and cubic equations, which is called “Viete's formulas” now.
+In his other book "On the Recognition and Correction of Equations", Viete improved the solution of the third-degree and fourth-degree equations, and also established the relationship between the roots and coefficients of quadratic and cubic equations, which is called "Viete's formulas" now.
 Trigonometry also achieved greater development during the Renaissance.
-The German mathematician Regiomontanus’s "On Triangles of All Kinds" was Europe's first trigonometric work independent of astronomy.
+The German mathematician Regiomontanus's "On Triangles of All Kinds" was Europe's first trigonometric work independent of astronomy.
 The book systematically elaborated plane triangles and spherical triangles, as well as a very precise table of trigonometric functions.